Key Takeaways:

 As individuals continue to abuse opioids, they often build a tolerance to the drug.
 This means they require larger doses to achieve the same effects, which increases the risk of overdose.
 As tolerance escalates, individuals may seek stronger or illicit opioids, such as heroin, when prescription opioids no longer suffice, further putting their health at risk.

-Health Problems
+Health Problems and Opioid Withdrawal Treatment

-Opioid abuse also leads to a wide range of health problems.
+Opioid abuse in New Jersey also leads to a wide range of health problems.
 Chronic use can cause liver damage, gastrointestinal issues, and an increased risk of infections, particularly for those who inject drugs.
 Additionally, opioids can lead to mental health problems, including depression, anxiety, and cognitive impairments.
 Long-term opioid use also weakens the immune system, making individuals more susceptible to infections and other health complications.

-Social Impact
+Social Impact on the Recovery Journey

 The Centers for Disease Control estimated the economic cost of the opioid crisis in the United States in 2017 at over one billion dollars, including the cost of opioid use disorder at $471 billion and the cost of fatal opioid overdose at $550 billion.